kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 The Planck frequency $f_P$ emerges as fundamental—not derived but primary.
 All other scales follow: Planck length $\ell_P = c/f_P$, Planck time $t_P = 1/f_P$, Planck energy $E_P = \hbar f_P$.
 The universe computes at this rate.
 Black holes saturate it.
 The UV catastrophe occurs when physics requests processing beyond it.

 This framework connects disparate phenomena.
 Black hole entropy counts voxels on the horizon.
-Hawking radiation is information leakage through the computational boundary.
-Dimensional reduction near horizons optimizes processing efficiency.
+[Hawking radiation](/lets-derive-an-information-theoretic-conservation-law) is information leakage through the computational boundary.
+[Dimensional reduction near horizons](/black-hole-horizons-and-dimensional-reduction-correspondence) optimizes processing efficiency.
 The same voxel lattice architecture underlies all three, operating at clock rate $f_P$ with information capacity set by holographic bounds.
-The renormalization group flow emerging from this substrate, with coupling constant $\rho^* = 3.29$, generates the complete field theory structure (see "Building an Information-Theoretic Field Theory").
+The [renormalization group flow](/information-field-theory-from-constraint-to-cosmos) emerging from this substrate, with coupling constant $\rho^* = 3.29$, generates the complete field theory structure.

 [^1]: Abbott, B. P., et al. (LIGO Scientific Collaboration and Virgo Collaboration) (2016).
 Observation of Gravitational Waves from a Binary Black Hole Merger. *Physical Review Letters*, 116(6), 061102.